CONFIRMATION MASS: SATURDAY, NOV. 5, 2022 AT 11:00AM

 If you are struggling to find a sponsor, please call Luisa Palting for support!
 She is happy to help discuss options and even connect you with a sponsor through the parish.

 The Rite of Enrollment Mass contains a small ceremony that allows the parish to formally recognize and welcome you as members of the Confirmation process.
 It is a regular Mass, except that the Confirmation students will be recognized as a group so that they can receive a blessing from the priest and congregation.
-Please submit your Rite of Enrollment Card by email to the Confirmation Coordinator by April 17.
+Please BRING YOUR PRINTED OUT AND SIGNED RITE OF ENROLLMENT CARD TO 4:00 MASS ON APRIL 30 OR NOON MASS ON MAY 1 or sign, scan and email to Confirmation Coordinator before April 30.
 The Rite of Enrollment Card contains a place for the parent's and candidate's signature to affirm their desire as a family to be involved in the Confirmation process.

 Due by SEPT.
 10, 2022

 As Christians, we strive to become more like Jesus.
 One of the ways we do this is through service of our neighbors.
 For this reason, service is a crucial (and eye-opening!) component Christian life and of the Confirmation process.
 We ask that students complete 10 hours of service between the time when they sign up for Confirmation (January) and their first week of classes (September).
 5 hours of service is to be dedicated to those who are marginalized and 5 hours of service is to be dedicated to activities at the parish.
 Consider signing up to do service with your sponsor or parent!
 (Certain in-parish activities may require adult clearance to participate, please contact Luisa with questions.)
-At the end of our service experience, please complete a thoughtful reflection on your Service Card (LINK HERE).
+At the end of our service experience, please complete a thoughtful reflection on your Service form (LINK HERE).

 Due by SEPT.
 10, 2022